The Four Stage Investment Process

 The Attenborough Scale®

-If you want to invest in portfolios that have sustainability (as defined by the SFDR) at their core, then our Trust DFM Sustainability range could be the right choice for you.
+If you want to invest in portfolios that have sustainability (as defined by the SFDR) at their core, then our Trust DFM Attenborough range could be the right choice for you.
 You may not be ready to invest 100% into this range right now, perhaps because of your own circumstances, or perhaps because of the short track record of the type of investments that we’re using.
 So we’ve introduced a way to make the transition to the ‘Dark Green’ investment style easier.

 Investing anything from 10% to 100% of your assets is possible, the choice is yours, and we call this style of mixing the standard and sustainability range of investments, ‘The Attenborough Scale®.’